-So I researched old books, gathered information and finally, made my first batch.
-And I fell head over heels in love with the tangy, bold flavor!
-Not only was it a fermented food product I could add to my kitchen, but it was actually quite simple to make.
+So I researched old cook books, gathered up the limited information I could find and finally, made my first batch.
+I fell head over heels in love with the tangy, bold flavor!
+Not only was it a fermented food product I could add to our whole food diet, but it was actually quite simple to make.

 And because I know you’re interested in creating your own, I’m going to show you how to make raspberry vinegar from scratch!